Keyamat Theke Keyamat: Plot

 Mirza and Khan are two rival influential families in the village.
-The younger Khan son of the rich Khan family, Kabir Khan engages in a love affair with the younger Mirza sister, Dimple Mirza and makes her pregnant after dumping her.
+Khan's younger son of the rich Khan family, Kabir Khan engages in a love affair with the younger Mirza sister, Dimple Mirza and makes her pregnant before dumping her.
 But Kabir, who's engaged to another girl, later refuses to marry Dimple after denying the allegations made by Boro Mirza which dishonours the Mirza family leading to the suicide of Dimple.
 Mirza Salauddin avenges death by killing Kabir, at his wedding, after showing him her body there and is sentenced to imprisonment.
 Boro Mirza leaves the village with Mirza Salauddin's wife Shahana and son Raj and move to Dhaka at his other's sister's house out of shame that their girl's lover will marry someone else especially after he impregnates her.
 He begins a successful clothing business with his brother-in-law Jamal.
 After Mirza Salauddin is released from prison, his son Raj falls in love with Reshma from the Khan family which resurfaces the old feud between the two families.
 When their families find out, they warn them to stop meeting each other.
 But being madly in love, they still meet secretly.
 Reshmi then gets engaged to her father Khan Bahadur Nazim Uddin's friend's son, Rakib Raihan, the man Raj posed as at her birthday party after he fell in love with her which heartbreaks him and shames him for loving an enemy.
 But Raj and Reshma elope to avoid the enmity between their families but this further complicates the situation.
 Khan Bahadur Nazim Uddin publishes his picture in the newspaper and offers a reward if he's found.
 Angered, Mirza Salauddin warns him he'll reluctantly become the killer Mirza Salauddin again if he harms Raj.
 Nazim Uddin, Rashmi's uncle Mukbul Hussain and cousin Selim hire killers to kill Raj when they learn their location.
 When they all arrive there, they send them to kill him.
 Nazim Uddin meets Reshmi and lies to her he accepted their marriage and has come to bring them home to which she gets thrilled.
 After his mother tells Raj's family about their hiring and begs them to save Raj and Rashmi's lives, Mirza Mohammad Salauddin, Boro Mirza and their nephew Sumon arrive there with her.
 Reshmi looks for Raj and is killed by the last surviving killer.
 Saddened, Raj kills him and runs to her.
 She dies in his arms and not tolerating to be separated from her, he commits suicide in front of his father, uncle, Sumon, Reshmi's grandma and dad.
 He then gives her a last kiss and lays with her.
 The lovers are eternally united, never to be separated.